Brooklyn private independent school

 Support innovative programs.

-• Our Lower School has a Spanish program that uses a partial-immersion model along with the most current practices for second language acquisition.
-This work is supported by bilingual associate teachers and two full time language teachers.
+• Our Lower School Spanish program is designed with a clear progression that builds a solid speaking and listening foundation for successful language acquisition.
+This work is supported by bilingual associate teachers in PreK and three full time language teachers in K - 4.

-• In support of global perspectives, we send 50-60 Middle and Upper School students and 10-12 faculty each year on curriculum-based travel programs to India, Costa Rica, Tanzania, Italy, France and Spain.
+• In support of global perspectives, we send 50-60 Middle School and Upper School students and 10-12 faculty each year on curriculum-based travel programs to Ecuador, Mexico, Spain, France, Italy, Mexico, South Africa, as well as to Alabama, Mississippi, Louisiana, Tennessee, and Utah in the United States.
 Financial aid has been made available for these trips through the generosity of our community.

 • We support interdisciplinary courses such as our innovative Humanities program beginning in Middle School.